dockito/vault/README.md

 #### SSH config file

-Other ssh configurations can be achieved though your own [ssh config file](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man5/ssh_config.5?query=ssh_config&sec=5).
+Other ssh configurations can be achieved through your own [ssh config file](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man5/ssh_config.5?query=ssh_config&sec=5).
 Since the vault has access to the whole `.ssh` directory the ssh config file is available when running the `ONVAULT` command.
 Which means any configuration in the ssh config file will be applied to the ssh connection.

 An example where you could use the ssh config file is when you need use different private keys for different hosts.